 What advantages and challenges have business leaders encountered in Washington during this period of robust growth?
 Business News Daily reached out to some Washington-based entrepreneurs and small business owners to learn more about their everyday experiences, including the upsides and challenges of doing business in Washington state.

-A burgeoning technology industry in Seattle has driven the state’s economy forward and attracted new talent to Washington.
-That trend is a boon to not only those in the tech industry, but also entrepreneurs who indirectly benefit from the growth in that sector.
-As profits rise, startups open and more people flood into the state to seek jobs, entrepreneurs in other industries see their customer base expand and their clientele's disposable income rise.
+Seattle’s burgeoning tech industry has propelled the state’s economy forward, attracting new talent to Washington.
+That trend is a boon for tech industry businesses and entrepreneurs who indirectly benefit from tech industry growth.
+As profits rise, startups launch and more people flood the state seeking jobs, entrepreneurs in other industries see their customer bases expand and customers’ disposable incomes rise.

-“We’re seeing massive growth right now driven by the tech industry,” said Nipul Patel, co-founder and chief operating officer of entrepreneurial network Townsquared.
+“We’re seeing massive growth right now driven by the tech industry,” said Nipul Patel, a media consultant for software companies who co-founded the entrepreneurial network Townsquared.
 “It’s accompanied by population changes to the younger side and higher incomes, which is having a huge impact in many ways.
 People have more discretionary income.
-They have more income to spend on products and services small businesses carry.”
+They have more income to spend on the products and services small businesses carry.”

-Patel added that the state’s culture encourages support for local, independent businesses, which helps small business owners succeed.
+Patel added that the state’s culture treasures and supports local independent businesses, helping small business owners succeed.

 “I think Washington state is in a place where people very much value local economies by shopping local and supporting local businesses,” Patel said.
 “So many new small businesses and independent stores are succeeding because people value the character and uniqueness.”

 Washington’s entrepreneurs report a robust talent pool from which to draw employees.
 Many attribute the wealth of knowledge and in-demand career skills in the area to local and regional universities and high employee turnover within the large companies based in the state.
 As experienced employees leave big corporations to start a business or work in a more intimate setting, entrepreneurs benefit from the skills emerging from the corporate world.